 How long you should study for the GRE is an important consideration.
-However, there is no one pat answer.
-You could be a quantum physicist with a penchant for vocab, one who enjoys spending his or her time solving really convoluted math problems (while penning purple poetry).
-Clearly this person could cram for the GRE by whipping through the 2nd Edition Official Guide.
+However, there is no one simple answer.
+Maybe you’re a quantum physicist with a penchant for vocab who enjoys spending your time solving really convoluted math problems (while penning purple poetry).
+If that’s you, then you could cram for the GRE by whipping through the 2nd Edition Official Guide.

-On the other hand, there are many who take the GRE for whom English is not a first language.
-There are others for whom the only thing that comes to mind when they hear π is apple (usually the last time they opened up a textbook on math, bell-bottom jeans were in).
+Of course, it’s unlikely that you are such a person.
+Many GRE students don’t speak English as a first language.
+Others hear π and think “apple” (usually the last time they opened up a textbook on math, bell-bottom jeans were in vogue).
 Clearly, cramming is not a viable option for them.

 Can I cram for the GRE?

 If cramming means two to three weeks, then you don’t have to be our aforementioned quantum physicist.
 For those that are relatively adept at math, you can score well with little preparation.
 Many of these same people are looking to enter a program that is quant-heavy, so their verbal scores do not need to be very high.
-A few weeks and they can get the scores they need (and thus focus on other important parts of their applications!).
+A few weeks of studying will suffice for them to get the scores they need (and leave them time to focus on other important parts of their applications!).

-Regardless of your aptitude you will need to do a couple of practice tests, just to test your mettle.
-So even if you believe that you are capable of cramming for the GRE, the very nature of the word cramming implies that you are going to sit down and do some serious studying (just not for a very long time).
+Regardless of your aptitude, you will need to do a couple of practice tests to test your mettle.
+So even if you believe that you are capable of cramming for the GRE, the word cramming implies that you are going to sit down and do some very serious studying (just not for an extended period of time).

 - Free Magoosh e-books (vocabulary, math formulas, and general)